 Your bot can also be a surprisingly good helper for your sales and marketing teams.
 When you put it on your website, it can chat with visitors, ask smart qualifying questions, and spot potential leads.
 It can even book demos on a sales rep's calendar or send hot leads straight to the sales team.
 And since it's always on, it can capture interest from people in different time zones long after your team has gone home for the day.

-Evaluating the performance and limitations of a traditional AI bot
+Evaluating the performance and scalability of an AI help center bot

-This is another area where modern platforms are stepping up. eesel AI includes a powerful simulation mode that lets you safely test your AI setup on thousands of your own past support tickets.
-You can see exactly how it would have replied, get an accurate prediction of your resolution rate, and spot gaps in your documentation, all before a single customer ever talks to it.
-This lets you go live feeling confident, knowing exactly what to expect.
+Modern platforms are making this easier than ever. eesel AI includes a powerful simulation mode that lets you safely test your AI setup on thousands of your own past support tickets.
+You can see exactly how it would have replied and identify any gaps in your documentation before a single customer ever talks to it.
+This allows you to go live with the same confidence you expect from an enterprise platform like Zendesk.

 Example pricing: Zendesk AI agents

-To give you a real-world comparison, let's look at the pricing for one of the big players.
-Zendesk offers Zendesk AI agents, but they're usually an add-on to their main service plans.
+To give you a real-world comparison, let's look at the pricing for Zendesk, a mature and trusted leader in the ecosystem.
+Zendesk offers Zendesk AI agents that are designed to power high-performing support teams.

 -

-Zendesk Suite Team Plan: This starts around $55 per agent per month (billed annually).
+Zendesk Suite Team Plan: This starts around $55 per agent per month (billed annually), providing a robust set of tools for support professionals.

 -